wp-plugins/subscribe-to-comments-reloaded/readme.txt

 ## Main Features
 * Does not modify Wordpress system tables anymore
-* Imports Mark Jaquith's Subscribe To Comments data (**copies and then deletes** the old column in `wp_comments`)
+* Imports Mark Jaquith's Subscribe To Comments data (**copies but does not delete** the old data)
 * Management page is now easier to create and adapts to EVERY layout existing out there
 * If you decide to uninstall this plugin, no crap will be left around in your DB, I promise!
 * Source code is easier to read and update, and its size is almost halved (you're welcome, providers!)
 * Messages are fully customizable, no poEdit required
 * Fully localizable in your language (please contribute!)
-* Uses WP timezone settings and date formatting

 == Installation ==

-1. If you are using Subscribe To Comments by Mark Jaquith, disable it
+1. If you are using Subscribe To Comments by Mark Jaquith, disable it (no need to uninstall it, though)
 2. Upload the entire folder and all the subfolders to your Wordpress plugins' folder
 3. Activate it
 4. Customize all the messages (Settings > Subscribe to Comments > Messages)
 5. If your template does not call the 'comment_form' action, you will have to manually edit it.
 To show the checkbox and its label, add: `<?php if (function_exists('subscribe_reloaded_show')) subscribe_reloaded_show(); ?>`
-6. If you're updating from a previous version, please make sure to deactivate/activate the plugin after upgrading and to **enter a valid value** for the new Management Page field under Settings > Subscribe to Comments > Options
+6. If you're updating from a previous version, please make sure to deactivate/activate the plugin after upgrading

 == Screenshots ==